Time & Date

 This event will serve as a capstone to Only A Game, which after 27 years as NPR’s beloved and only sports show, will end its production in September.
 If you're a fan of the show, join us for this final opportunity to engage with the producing team, as they dig deeper into "one of the most important stories we've ever done."

-Listen to the special episode below before you tune into the event!
+Listen to the special episode that inspired the event below!